t41372/Open-LLM-VTuber/README.md

 > :warning: This project is in its early stages and is currently under **active development**.

-> :warning: If you want to run the server remotely and access it on a different machine, the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
+> :warning: If you want to run the server remotely and access it on a different machine, such as running the server on your computer and access it on your phone, you will need to configure `https`, because the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
 See [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
 Therefore, you should configure https with a reverse proxy to access the page on a remote machine (non-localhost).

 ## ⭐️ What is this project?

-Open-LLM-VTuber is a voice to voice agent with voice interruption capability and a Live2D talking face running locally on your computer (offline mode available).
+**Open-LLM-VTuber** is a voice to voice agent with voice interruption capability and a Live2D talking face running locally on your computer (offline mode available).

-It's your virtual girlfriend/boyfriend/pet/something_else running locally on macOS/Linux/Windows.
+It's your `virtual girlfriend`/`boyfriend`/`pet`/`something_else` running locally on `macOS`/`Linux`/`Windows`.
 Web frontend and electron frontend (with transparent background!) are available.

 Long-term memory is temporily removed (will be added back very soon), but chat history persistence allows you to resume old conversations at any time.